jatinbariya/jatinbariya.github.io/README.md

-# Jatin Bariya
+## Jatin Bariya

-## Portfolio
-A Portfolio website designed to showcase Tools and Projects built by Jatin Bariya
+A Portfolio website designed to showcase Tools and Projects crafted by Jatin Bariya